 Master's Degree Requirements: A minimum of 30 credits are required for graduation.
-Two core courses are required (Insect Systematics, and Insect Morphology and Physiology), however students may fulfill the requirement for either of these courses by passing a proficiency exam.
+Two core courses are required (Insect Systematics, and Insect Morphology and Physiology), however students who have had these courses from another institution can be exempted from taking them with the permission of the instructor.
+The instructor will meet with the student and determine, through oral and/or written questioning, whether they have adequate background.
 In addition, six credits of letter grade entomology courses and two credits of entomology student seminars are also required.

 Doctoral Degree Requirements: A minimum of 72 credits (18 may be transferred from a Masters degree) are required for graduation.
-Two core courses are required (insect Systematics, and Insect Morphology and
+Two core courses are required (insect Systematics, and Insect Morphology and Physiology), however students who have had these courses from another institution can be exempted from taking them with the permission of the instructor.
+The instructor will meet with the student and determine, through oral and/or written questioning, whether they have adequate background.
+In addition, nine credits of letter grade entomology courses and three credits of entomology student seminars are also required.